Texas A&M University School of Dentistry: History

-The School of Dentistry started in 1905 years as the State Dental College, a privately operated three-year school which had four graduates in its first class.
+The Texas A&M College of Dentistry started in 1905 years as the State Dental College, a privately operated three-year school which had four graduates in its first class.

 In 1918, the school's operations were taken over by Baylor University and the school was renamed Baylor University School of Dentistry.

-The State of Texas took over operations in 1971, creating a non-profit corporation and renaming the school Baylor College of Dentistry.
+The State of Texas took over operations in 1971, creating a non-profit corporation and renaming the school to Baylor College of Dentistry.
 In 1996, the College of Dentistry was placed under the auspices of the Texas A&M Health Science Center.
-In 1997, through its Center for TeleHealth, TAMBCD became the nation's first dental school to successfully demonstrate the use of telecommunications technology for dental medicine through a long-distance patient consultation between dentists at the BCD campus and 175 dental professionals convened in Orlando, Florida.
+In 1997, through its Center for TeleHealth, the Texas A&M Baylor College of Dentistry became the nation's first dental school to successfully demonstrate the use of telecommunications technology for dental medicine through a long-distance patient consultation between dentists at the BCD campus and 175 dental professionals convened in Orlando, Florida.
 On June 1, 2016 Texas A&M announced that as of August 1, 2016, the dental school would be officially renamed "Texas A&M College of Dentistry."
+On August 31, 2022, it was announced that as of September 1st, 2022, the name of the institution would be changed to the Texas A&M University School of Dentistry.